Hobbywing XeRun V10 G5 vs V10 G4R comparison: What's Changed?

 7. Hall Timing Accuracy — Now Adjustable on G5

-One of the most significant upgrades for tuners: the G5 offers adjustable Hall timing accuracy, while the G4R is fixed/unadjustable.
+One of the most significant upgrades for tuners: the G5 offers adjustable Hall timing accuracy, while the G4R is fixed.
 This gives racers fine-grained control over power delivery characteristics.

 8. Hall Sensing Distance — Also Adjustable on G5

-Similarly, Hall sensing distance is adjustable on the G5 (unadjustable on the G4R), opening up additional tuning possibilities for different track conditions and driving styles.
+Hall sensing distance is adjustable on the G5 (fixed on the G4R), opening up additional tuning possibilities for different track conditions and driving styles.

 9. KV Rating — G5: 4050KV vs G4R: 4100KV